ex-krow/octo-paul/readme.md

 ### a football prediction engine named after famed paul the octopus.

 what does this paul predict?
-paul predicts 7 spot betting markets of fixtures in europe's top ten leagues.
+paul predicts 7 spot betting markets of fixtures in 7 leagues.

 1. 1-X-2
 2. 1X-12-X2